-- Some students have added an internship to the beginning or end of your study abroad experience.
+- Some students have added an internship to the beginning or end of their study abroad experience.

 Independently Arranged Internships

 If you are unable to find an organization that can place you in your desired field or country, you may want to consider arranging an internship directly with a business or organization.
-This requires more research and motivation but also has the benefit of offering you an internship that more closely meets your needs.
 Here some things/questions to consider before completing this type of internship.

-Remember that if you wish to earn academic credit for your internship experience, you must complete the necessary requirements through your department and XPD.
+Remember that if you wish to earn academic credit for your internship experience abroad, you must complete the necessary requirements through your department and XPD.
 In addition, if you are planning to earn academic credit, you must abide by the CSB/SJU International travel policy.

 - Search GoingGlobal

-- Refer to Career Services for useful links
+- Refer to Experience and Professional Development for useful links

 You should carefully research all entry and work visa requirements for the country in which you plan to intern.
 The US State Department provides consular affairs sheets for each country that provide visa requirements and contact information for embassies and consulates in the US.
-Obtaining a work visa for an internship that is paid or unpaid can be difficult.
+Obtaining a visa for an internship that is paid or unpaid can be difficult.
 The XPD office has great resources on International Employment as well.